Our Mission and duties

 - Wkład wychodźstwa polskiego w naukę i kulturę Wielkiej Brytanii (Kraków 2010)

-For more information, please contact our Strategic Development Director:
+our Strategic Development Director:

 Mr. Roman Mazur MBA